 Introduction

 The boat clock is a simpler version of the elephant clock.
-The scribe indicates the minutes passed and one Dragon (two in the elephant clock) swinging on its axis every half an hour.
+The scribe indicates the minutes passed, and one Dragon (two in the elephant clock) swings on its axis every half an hour.
 It looks like an early sketch for the elephant clock or a simpler version for beginners.
-Perhaps, for this reason, nobody wrote, or at least I haven’t found anything nor restorations or animations in contrast to the abundance for the elephant clock.
+Perhaps, for this reason, nobody wrote, or at least I haven’t found anything, nor restorations or animations, in contrast to the abundance for the elephant clock.
 The Dragon appears here in more detail and also has a drawing of his own but the text refers to it as a serpent just with legs and wings, it got me thinking about the biblical serpent and the story of the tree of the knowledge of good and evil.
-This post is dedicated to the serpent-dragon, and on this occasion, I also explain the balancing process which allows the dragon to go for a marvelous swing and return safely on his legs.
+This post is dedicated to the serpent-dragon, and on this occasion, I also explain the balancing process that allows the dragon to go for a marvelous swing and return safely on his legs.

-How does the dragon make a flip and Lands on his feet?
+How does the dragon make a flip and land on his feet?

-The technical explanation, as always, will be colored in blue, so anyone who is not interested in submersible floats or torque and center of mass can skip those bits.
-In the water clock of the boat, like the elephant clock, the main mechanism is a sinking float, a float with a hole which sinks slowly during half an hour.
-After half an hour the float is full of water and begins to sink quickly and releases a ball that falls into the dragon’s mouth:
+The technical explanation, as always, will be in blue, so anyone who is not interested in submersible floats, torque, or center of mass can skip those bits.
+In the water clock of the boat, like the elephant clock, the main mechanism is a sinking float, a float with a hole that sinks slowly for half an hour.
+After half an hour, the float is full of water and begins to sink quickly, and releases a ball that falls into the dragon’s mouth:

 Drawing from the book, Topkapi manuscript, I tilted the dragon to visualize the swing and added the lead weights in his tail and the ball.

-The dragon is made of a thin brass plate which was rolled to a pipe and hammered to form the shape of a dragon.
-The dimensions are not very detailed, but the Dragon’s tail forms a circular ring of four fingers, or 8 cm, diameter.
+The dragon is made of a thin brass plate that was rolled into a pipe and hammered into the shape of a dragon.
+The dimensions are not very detailed, but the Dragon’s tail forms a circular ring of four fingers, or 8 cm in diameter.
 The dragon head is hammered separately and soldered to the ring.
-The Dragon’s legs are holding an axle which is free to rotate.
+The Dragon’s legs hold an axle that is free to rotate.
 The ball I added does not appear in the original drawing, but is described in the text and weighs 30 dirhams (درهم), almost 100 grams.
-When it falls into the Dragon’s mouth, it generates a torque causing the dragon to flip.
+When it falls into the Dragon’s mouth, it generates a torque, causing the dragon to flip.
 A torque or moment of force is the rotational equivalent of linear force.
 The torque is given by the cross product of the position vector (distance vector) and the force vector:

-When the dragon’s head is downwards, the ball falls off, and the lead weight in his tail exert torque in the opposite direction and reset the Dragon position.
-My love M. said that the dragon is like a roly-poly and of course she is correct.
-This is a round-bottomed toy, usually egg-shaped, that tends to right itself when pushed at an angle, and does this in a seeming contradiction to the force of gravity.
+When the dragon’s head is downwards, the ball falls off, and the lead weight in his tail exerts torque in the opposite direction and resets the dragon’s position.
+My love, M., said that the dragon is like a roly-poly, and of course, she is correct.
+This is a round-bottomed toy, usually egg-shaped, that tends to right itself when pushed at an angle, seemingly in contradiction to the force of gravity.

-The bottom of the toy is made of a high-density material such as metal, and thus the center of mass is low relative to the height of the toy.
+The bottom of the toy is made of a high-density material, such as metal, and thus the center of mass is low relative to the toy’s height.
 This is very similar to the lead weights in the tail of the dragon.
 The ball falls into the Dragon’s mouth function as the finger pushing the toy over.
 In both cases, the low center of mass exerts a torque that reinstates the upright orientation.

 A Serpent or a Dragon?